What to do if you're moving soon

-If you have to cancel your current plan and start a new plan at the new address, you can use the Energy Made Easy site to look for plans available at the new location.
+If you have to cancel your current plan and start a new plan at the new address, you can use Energy Made Easy to look for plans available at the new location.

 If you paid a security deposit to enter the plan, make sure the retailer pays it back if you cancel the plan.

-- Tell your retailer your new address so that they can mail your final bill to you.
+- Tell your retailer your new address so that they can send you your final bill.

-- Use the Energy Made Easy site to search for plans at your new address.
+- Use Energy Made Easy to search for plans at your new address.

 Are you moving into a place that has just been built?
 Gas and electricity might not be available there just yet.
 You need to contact a gas and/or electricity retailer to arrange a new connection.

 - You need to sign up with a retailer first – do it early to save time later.

 - You might need new gas or electricity meters – the retailer will tell you.

 - It can take a few months to get the gas and electricity switched on.